-French Style Chicken Thighs in Mustard and Wine Sauce are made with just the right amount of Dijon mustard, cream and white wine & perfectly flavored with thyme and garlic.
+Chicken Thighs in Mustard Wine Sauce are easy and quick to make during busy weeknights.
+This simple chicken dinner has just the right amount of Dijon mustard, cream and white wine & perfectly flavored with thyme and garlic.

 You will need skin-on, bone-in chicken thighs, but if you don’t like chicken skin, this recipe can definitely be used with skinless boneless chicken breasts or thighs – in that case the chicken will be completely done after sauteing in the pan and should only be reheated on the stove top and not baked.

 Chicken needs to be pan seared first, in order to get that nice golden color on the skin.

 I always cook chicken thighs skin side first on medium high heat for at least 4 minutes.
 I just set a timer on my microwave for 4 minutes and don’t touch chicken thighs until it goes off.
 Then I slightly reduce the heat and flip them to the other side and cook for additional 4-5 minutes, for a total of 8-10 minutes.

 Bone-in chicken thighs won’t be cooked through by pan searing like this, they will need some additional heat to get to the bone and that’s why the chicken in sauce is transferred to the oven.

 The sauce is cooked on the stove top before the chicken is added back to the pan and transferred to the oven to finish cooking

 VEGGIES.
 Sautéed onions, thyme and garlic serve as the starting point of the sauce, followed by Dijon mustard and dry white wine.